CSE3902-Group-3/CSE3902-TheLegendOfZelda-Remake/README.md

 - Interaction with Wizard and spawning text is not implemented
 - The exit of the dungeon is closed
 - Right and left clicking to switch between rooms
-- One room contains an instance of every item (room 19)
+- One room in dungeon 1 contains an instance of every item (room 19)
-- One room contains enemies not in any other room (room 20)
+- One room in dungeon 1 contains enemies not in any other room, such as Dodongo (room 20)
-- There is an extra room with no doors to house Dodongo
 - Item spawn rates are drastically increased
 - Shader related effects look different from the original game
 - Game over menu is simplified since options like saving are not available in this game
+- The intro sequence is different from the original
 - Enemy movement patterns may vary slightly
 - The time it takes to push the pushable blocks may vary slightly